-The flavor and size is quite similar between the two, but the heat level is different.
+The flavor and size between jalapenos and serranos is quite similar, but the heat level is one of the key differences.
 That doesn't mean though that you can't use these hot peppers interchangeably.
 For example, if you are following a recipe that calls for serrano peppers, but you were only able to find jalapeño peppers at the grocery store, no worries.
 Go ahead and use jalapeños!

 So, what is the real difference between serranos vs. jalapeños?
 Here's what you need to know about these two peppers.